bgopi23/tp/docs/UserGuide.md

 ### Deleting exercise(s) of clients : `fitdelete`

-Format: `fitdelete INDEX n/EXERCISE_NAME [/all]`
+Format: `fitdelete INDEX n/EXERCISE_NAME`

-* Deletes the specified exercises(s) from the client specified by `INDEX`.
+* Deletes the specified exercise from the client specified by `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​

-* Supplying the `/all` prefix deletes all exercise(s) from the specified client.
+Alternatively, you can use the `/all` prefix to delete all exercises from the specified client.

+Format: `fitdelete INDEX /all`

+* Specifying the `/all` prefix more than once will simply be treated as if it was only supplied once.

 <div markdown="block" class="alert alert-warning">:warning: **Warning**